karmaniverous/entity-manager/.stan/system/stan.todo.md

 **CRITICAL: This list is append-only; do not edit items!
 Place most recent entries at the BOTTOM of the list.
 When pruning, remove older entries from the top.**

 - Code: added CF as a phantom generic on EntityManager and updated the factory to return EntityManager<…, CF>.
 No runtime configLiteral field introduced.

+- Interop: documented upstream changes and adapter leverage plan in .stan/interop/entity-client-dynamodb/preserve-config-literal-for-index-typing.md.